Just Because You Can Doesn’t Mean You Will – Part 2

 Just because you can use my credit card details to buy something for yourselves doesn’t mean you will.

 Normal people simply don’t do illegal stuff that often.
 That’s why credit card fraud is less than 0.01%.
 This misconception is the basis of regulatory mandate for two factor authentication, which introduced tremendous friction, increased risk of payment failures and proved to be a conversion killer for online businesses.
-It has taken the regulator nearly 10 years to understand the reality and make course correction with UPI.

 10.